alihamzapk/LiveKnowledge/_datasets/sensor-observation-sample-and-actuator-sosa-ontology.md

 schema: default
 title: 'Sensor, Observation, Sample, and Actuator (SOSA) Ontology'
 notes: >-
-  This ontology is based on the SSN Ontology by the W3C Semantic Sensor Networks Incubator Group (SSN-XG), together with considerations from the W3C/OGC Spatial Data on the Web Working Group.
+  <span style='color:Blue'>Schema</span> This ontology is based on the SSN Ontology by the W3C Semantic Sensor Networks
+  Incubator Group (SSN-XG), together with considerations from the W3C/OGC Spatial Data on the Web Working Group.
 organization: DataScientia Foundation